 Take the tread plus nosing measurement; this will be the depth of your cut rug pads.
 Cut the width of the pad to be 2” less than the width of your runner rug (or, in other words, 1” spare on each side).

-Installing the Runner Step 3: Install the Non-Stick Rug Pad
+Installing Carpet Step Three: Install the Non-Stick Rug Pad

 Loosely staple rug pad into place.
 Lay a measuring tape on the tread to position the rug pad in the center of your stair, then staple the pad into place.